 C1: Cultural Humility in Social Justice with Professor Amanda Munroe

 C2: Culturally Responsive Evaluation with Dr. Jennifer Rosales

-If you are a Georgetown undergraduate OR an undergraduate at another institution interested in earning Georgetown University credit through UNXP 030-130 Intersections, fill out this Interest Form preferably by May 1st.
+If you are a Georgetown undergraduate OR an undergraduate at another institution interested in earning Georgetown University credit through UNXD 030-130 Intersections, fill out this Interest Form.
 You will be contacted and then directed on how to register for the course.